View Categories

 • Introduced in 1850s by Lord Dalhousie

-• Volume of India’s export trade expanded with benefits rarely being accrued to the Indian people
+• volume of India’s export trade expanded, with benefits rarely accruing to the Indian people

-An Arrangement of Solving CENTRAL PROBLEMS of an Economy What to Produce Relates to Selection of goods to be produced
+What to Produce Relates to the selection of goods to be produced based on market analysis and consumer demand.

-How to Produce Relates to Selection of the technique of Production Labour Intensive Technique
+How to Produce Relates to the selection of the technique of production, such as labor-intensive or capital-intensive methods.

-For Whom to Produce Relates to the part of the society for whom goods are to be produced According to the distribution of Income
+For Whom to Produce Relates to determining the part of society for whom goods are produced, considering income distribution and resource availability.

 Exploring Capitalist (Market) Economy: Insights and Its Relevance to Indian Economy

-• In a capitalist system, the products manufactured are divided among people not according to what people want but on the foundation of Purchasing Power – which is the ability to buy products and services.
+• Distribution of Goods in a Capitalist System: In a capitalist system, the products manufactured are divided among people not according to what people want but on the foundation of Purchasing Power – which is the ability to buy products and services.

 • Which means an individual needs to have the money with him to buy the goods and services.